 SafeCare® trains practitioners to support parents one-on-one.
 It enhances their positive interactions with children, keeping their homes safe and improving their children’s health.

-Over the past year we began working with the National SafeCare Training & Research Centre in the US to become an accredited SafeCare training and coaching organisation as part of the NSW implementation of SafeCare.
-Local, high-quality SafeCare coaching support will be available to these agencies once our staff are accredited.
+Over the past year we began working with the National SafeCare Training & Research Centre in the US to have our staff certified as SafeCare trainers and coaches as part of the NSW implementation of SafeCare.
+Local, high-quality SafeCare coaching support is available to the agencies involved in the trial.